osg-htc/operations/docs/create_a_service.md

 Files is where any required files needed for a VM are located.
 60-local-rules for iptables is an example.

 Handlers and Tasks contains the actual playbooks used to build the service.
+The files contained in these directories must be edited to the specifices of the service being built.
 Many examples exist and can be consulted.

 Finally, build the service machine:
 <pre>
 cd install